Cattal railway station

 Cattal is a railway station on the Harrogate Line, which runs between Leeds and York via Harrogate.
-The station, situated 10+1/2 mi west of York, serves the village of Cattal, Borough of Harrogate in North Yorkshire, England.
+The station, situated 10+1/2 mi west of York, serves the village of Cattal in North Yorkshire, England.
 It is owned by Network Rail and managed by Northern Trains.

 Cattal is at the western end of a dual track section from Hammerton.
 Trains heading east towards York are timetabled to arrive first on the dual track section, in order to clear the single-track line heading west towards Harrogate.
-The level crossing here still has manually-operated metal gates and a ground-level signal box.
+The level crossing here still has manually operated metal gates and a ground-level signal box.
 The station buildings are now privately owned.

+In 2022-2023 the most popular origin/destination station from Cattal was York with 24,076 journeys to/from York (37.4% of all journeys).

 Facilities

 The station has a modest car park of 22 spaces and has a section of bike stands.
-Apart from the crossing keeper, the station is unstaffed and all tickets must be purchased on the train.
+Apart from the signaller, the station is unstaffed and all tickets must be purchased using the platform ticket vending machine.
 Step-free access is available to both platforms, with digital information screens and a long-line P.A system for train running information provision.

 Services

-As of the May 2021 timetable change, the station is served by an hourly service to Leeds and York, with additional services running at peak times.
+As of the May 2023 timetable change, the station is served by a half hourly service to Leeds and York.
 All services are operated by Northern Trains.